-As new learning needs arise (i.e., career change, professional interests, promotion, etc.) and at the start of a new 5-year professional development cycle, use the Standards in Nutrition Care and/or Focus Area Standards of Practice to identify new competency gaps and identify appropriate CPE activities that will continually improve and expand your practice and professional performance.
+As new learning needs arise (i.e., career change, professional interests, promotion, etc.) and at the start of a new 5-year professional development cycle, use the 2017 Standards and/or Focus Area Standards of Practice to identify new competency gaps and identify appropriate CPE activities that will continually improve and expand your practice and professional performance.
+NOTE: Updating your plan is encouraged, but not mandatory.
+When recording your CPEUs, choose the Spheres/Competencies that best define the learning, even if they are not listed on your Plan.